Ubilot3000/Kasper-Atkinson-Portfolio/projects.md

 permalink: /projects/
 ---

-## My Projects

-Here are some of the projects I've worked on.
+Here are some of the projects I've worked on!
 Click on any project to learn more.

 <div class="project-gallery">
+  {% assign sorted_projects = site.projects | sort: "date" | reverse %}
-  {% for project in site.projects %}
+  {% for project in sorted_projects %}
     <div class="project-card">
       <a href="{{ project.url | relative_url }}">
         {% if project.image %}